Fridays with Vicky 100

 We all have our struggles, looking at most websites you will see the good and the amazing results… but what did it take to get there…

-One thing that helps me push though the lows are the people I surround myself with.
+One thing that helps me push through the lows are the people I surround myself with.

 7. Surround Yourself with Like Minded People

-I like surrounding myself with likeminded people that enjoy doing what I’m doing, online marketing and affiliate marketing.
+I like surrounding myself with like-minded people that enjoy doing what I’m doing, online marketing and affiliate marketing.
 It’s not always easy to find though, working from home can be kind of lonely BUT I have my to go to community.
 A place where I can ask questions, throw ideas around, get feedback and views on different things related to affiliate marketing.
-Sometimes I just grab a coup of coffee and jump on the chat, to catch up with some old online friends.
-This community has been supportive and very helpful through out the years, it’s priceless to me!
+Sometimes I just grab a cup of coffee and jump on the chat, to catch up with some old online friends.
+This community has been supportive and very helpful throughout the years, it’s priceless to me!

 To build a website and online business takes time.
 It’s an ever evolving project that takes patience.
-I’m not always very patient, I want quick results like many of us want, that instant gratification BUT with online marketing I’ve had to adjust.
+I’m not always very patient, I want quick results like many of us wants, that instant gratification BUT with online marketing, I’ve had to adjust.
 I realize it takes time and patience is critical.

-Look at this screen shot, it’s the monthly income from my Amazon case study site.
+Look at this screenshot, it’s the monthly income from my Amazon case study site.
 Talk about having to be patient lol.
-Since it’s built on outsourced content ranking organically, it has take some time for sure to see some traction.
+Since it’s built on outsourced content ranking organically, it has taken some time for sure to see some traction.
 I’m glad I stuck with it though, I’m glad I was patient.
 Will be very exciting to see what the future will bring for this site.

 9. Work with Something You Love